Parallel-in-Time/pySDC/README.rst

    act --env CONDA=/usr/share/miniconda -j ci

-See also `here <https://github.com/lmmx/devnotes/wiki/Running-GitHub-CI-locally-with-nektos-act-(Docker)-in-LXC>`_ for details on how to run workflos depending on miniconda locally.
+See also `this page <https://github.com/lmmx/devnotes/wiki/Running-GitHub-CI-locally-with-nektos-act-(Docker)-in-LXC>`_ for details on how to run workflows depending on miniconda locally.

 For many examples, `LaTeX` is used for the plots, i.e. a decent installation of this is needed in order to run the tests.
 When using `fenics` or `petsc4py`, a C++ compiler is required (although installation may go through at first).